How to Protest Your Property Taxes in Collin County (Annual Homeowner Guide)

 1. DIY Protest (Free)

-Your only investment is time and preparation.
+The primary investment here is your time and preparation.

 2. Hiring a Property Tax Consultant